itsdlhqcp/coach-finder-1/README.md

 # coach-finder

-A coach finder web app built with Vue 3.
+A single-page "web development coach finder" web app built with Vue 3.

 Vuex is used for managing data/state.

-Firebase is used for the backend.
+Firebase is used as the backend server.

+Uses authentication, with signup/login/logout.

 Course project for Maximilian Schwarzmüller's [Vue - The Complete Guide](https://www.udemy.com/course/vuejs-2-the-complete-guide/).